raoBhavaniIos/DogImageLibrary/README.md

 ```

 ##  Update your Xcode project build option ENABLE_USER_SCRIPT_SANDBOXING to 'No'.
 ### To find the 'ENABLE_USER_SCRIPT_SANDBOXING' go to the Search icon tab in the left-hand panel within Xcode.
-Ensure you are searching within the 'Runner' workspace, configure the search to ignore text, and then press enter to search with text 'ENABLE_USER_SCRIPT_SANDBOXING'
+Ensure you are searching within the 'Runner' workspace, configure the search to ignore the text, and then press enter to search with text 'ENABLE_USER_SCRIPT_SANDBOXING'